 To conclude, first find the volume you are looking for and the way for the setup to show itself.

 In my experience the best intraday indicator for cryptocurrencies have always been:

-The reason for this is that news is very momentum-driven events where a cryptocurrency can spike very fast or fall very rapidly.
+The reason for this is that news is a very momentum-driven event where a cryptocurrency can spike very fast or fall very rapidly.

 If you can get the news early before a move, you might be in for a good trading day.